kolide/launcher/cmd/launcher/README.md

 - `--hostname`: the hostname of the gRPC server for your environment
 - `--root_directory`: the location of the local database, pidfiles, etc.
 - `--enroll_secret`: the enroll secret that is used in your environment
+- `--autoupdate`: a boolean flag which controls the osqueryd autoupdater (default: true)

 ```
 ./build/launcher \